a6thmfsin/ssrf-header-checker/README.md

 # ssrf-header-checker
-Adds plenty of headers to every request sent to look for possible pingbacks
+Adds plenty of headers to every request sent to look for possible pingbacks to look for potential SSRFs.